canonical/nrpe_exporter/README.md

 Note: The NRPE server you're connecting to must be configured with SSL disabled as this exporter does not support SSL.

 ## Prometheus Configuration

-The NRPE exporter needs to be passed a NRPE server command as a parameter, this can be done with relabelling.

 Example config:
 ```yml